 You want your young children to be protected financially in case something should happen to you.
 But this doesn’t mean you should name your minor child as a beneficiary.

 If you do, your loved one may experience delays in receiving the money that’s designated for them and unwanted court dates.
 Instead consider designating an adult such as your spouse or another relative to distribute the money, or set up a trust.

 Hopefully, you’ll be around for a long time to watch your family grow.

-And it’s no surprise that children are expensive to raise.
-The cost of raising a child today is $233,610 — not including the cost of college — for a middle-income family, according to the U.S. Department of Agriculture.6 Would you or your partner be able to cover that should one of you unexpectedly pass away?
+It’s no surprise that children are expensive to raise.
+The cost of raising a child today to adulthood is $267,233 in 2021 dollars — not including the cost of college — for a middle-income, married couple, according to the U.S. Department of Agriculture.
+Of course, personal circumstances and choices can increase or decrease the total amount.
+Would you or your partner be able to cover the costs should one of you unexpectedly pass away?7